 Most women who develop breast cancer do not have any risk factors, other than being a woman and getting older.
 Because of this, all women are at risk and need breast cancer screening at appropriate ages.
-The most important breast cancer risk factor is age, and the risk increase with age.
+The most important breast cancer risk factor is age, and the risk increases with age.
 Women in their 30s and 40s can get breast cancer – and should be checked regularly, especially if they have major risk factors.
 Most women who develop breast cancer, however, are in their 50s, 60s and older.

 Major Risk Factors